How to Apply

 If you are transferring from another school, contact us and we’ll talk about how you go about applying and requesting transfer credits.

 Your portfolio is the best way to demonstrate your talent and creativity.
 A portfolio is simply a collection of examples of your artwork.
 It should demonstrate your potential and your interests.
 The subject matter is open and should show a variety of approaches and subjects.
 If you usually like to draw one kind of thing, expand your approach to include other subject matter in order to show us your versatility.
 We like to see work produced directly from life so be sure to include examples of that.

 We encourage you to try a variety of media such as pencil or graphite, charcoal, inks, pen/felt pen, pastel, acrylic or oil paints, watercolor, collage, prints, photographs, sculptures, short videos, sound art, fibre arts, etc.

 - Artworks created from observation of actual objects, places, or people.

 - Artworks that explore an idea or point of view

 The range and quality of work is the best indicator of your ongoing commitment to art-making.
 Send a minimum of ten pieces; the pieces should be clearly labelled with your contact information.
 Include a list of the work you submit.
 Descriptions are also helpful.

 You can send photos of work that may be too bulky or inappropriate to send.
 We encourage digital portfolio submissions.
 For digital files, please see our guidelines for submitting work in digital formats.

 - A whole portfolio of one thing, one medium or one approach.

-- Too much copy work, that is, work copied from comic books, graphic novels, anime or magazines.
+- Too much work that is copied from comic books, graphic novels, anime or magazines.
 Express your originality, explore your surroundings.
-A drawing of your friend is a better indicator of your skills than a copy of a cartoon character, no matter how "perfect."
+A drawing of your friend is a better indicator of your skill set than a copy of a cartoon character, no matter how accurate it may be

 - Very old work that bears little or no relation to your current level of skill or understanding.